b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 — [Can Mormons drink coffee?](https://faq.churchofjesuschrist.org/can-mormons-drink-coffee) FAQ, churchofjesuschrist.org

 I need you to understand that both of those sentences are in the same answer to the question.
-"We're *advised to avoid coffee*, but if you do drink it, you're not allowed to be baptized nor enter the temple—both of which are necessary for your salvation."
+"We're *advised to avoid coffee*, but if you do drink it, you're not allowed to be baptized nor enter the temple; both of which are necessary for your salvation."
 I don't know that *advised* is the word I would use for something that determines your candidacy for *not burning in hell for eternity*.

 &nbsp;

 Advising 19th century frontier America that "you should eat foods [when they are in season](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89?id=p11&lang=eng#p11)" becomes more ridiculous the more I think about it.
 What choice did they have in 1840?
 If a food is out of season, it doesn't grow!
-If you have some on hand from the previous season, it's likely to have decayed and rotted.
+If you have some on hand from the previous season, it will have decayed and rotted.
 Did you really need God to tell you to not eat the moldy four-month-old tomatoes?
-The technology to preserve food was being used [in France by 1809](https://en.m.wikipedia.org/wiki/Canning#French_origins), and I will concede that canning did exist in America [as early as 1812](https://en.wikipedia.org/wiki/Canning#In_the_United_States).
+The technology to preserve food by canning was being used [in France by 1809](https://en.m.wikipedia.org/wiki/Canning#French_origins), and I will concede that canning did exist in America [as early as 1812](https://en.wikipedia.org/wiki/Canning#In_the_United_States).
 I'm not sure that God factored this into the revelation, though.
-If canning peaches makes them safe to eat in February, what's the problem?
+If canning peaches makes them safe to eat in February (out of season,) then what's the problem?
 I'm not sure how commonplace it was in Illinois.
 And, as mentioned before, in today's global economy, we can import food from another hemisphere if it isn't in season where you live.
 How literally should we take this ~~advice~~ commandment?

 &nbsp;